mcaronna1/gcp_oci_vm_start/README.md

   ## Stop/Terminate VM

-- Click on the 3 dots
+- Click on the 3 dots Click drop down
 - Click **Delete**
 - We do not care about a graceful shutdown, click **Delete** -Remember to make sure VM is deleted as this can cost you money if left running